dexalex84/docker_pentaho_ba/README.md

-#  Pentaho BA on Docker
+#  Pentaho BA 7.0 CE on Docker

 This is a project with Pentaho BA 7.0 CE deployed on docker